suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

-# Practice Lab: Manage Azure AD device registration
+# Practice Lab: Manage Entra ID device registration

 ## Summary

-In this lab, you will perform Azure AD device registration using a Windows device.
+In this lab, you will perform Entra ID device registration using a Windows device.

-## Exercise 1: Configuring Azure AD device registration
+## Exercise 1: Configuring Entra device registration

 ### Scenario

 Several users have asked to use their personal iOS, Android, and Windows devices to access Contoso cloud resources.
-Since Contoso does not own the devices, you do not want to have the users perform an Azure AD join for full device management.
-Instead, you need to ensure that users are able to register their devices with Azure AD, which still allows you to apply company policy to apps as needed, and still permit users to access Contoso resources.
-You will test out Azure AD device registration using a Windows 11 device.
+Since Contoso does not own the devices, you do not want to have the users perform an Entra join for full device management.
+Instead, you need to ensure that users are able to register their devices with Entra, which still allows you to apply company policy to apps as needed, and still permit users to access Contoso resources.
+You will test out Entra device registration using a Windows 11 device.

-### Task 1: Configure Azure AD device registration
+### Task 1: Configure Microsoft Entra device registration

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd** and close **Server Manager**.